delomast/mhFromLowDepSeq/README.md

 last cycle, so the final result may have alleles with frequencies below this minimum. default 0.001
 - `-eps FLOAT` probability a base in the template is wrong, should be > 0 and < 1. default 0.01
 - `-maxH INT` maximum number of haplotypes to try to estimate results for.
-If this is exceeded, the window is skipped and NA is output. default is 128 for low coverage data from individuals and 256 for pooled data (option -pool is used)
+If this is exceeded, the window is skipped and NA is output. default is 128 for low coverage data from individuals and 256 for pooled data (option `-pool` is used)
 - `-maxS INT` maximum number of SNPs to add in one iteration.
 Must be > 0. default 4
 - `-pool` include this argument to treat data (even if multiple bam files per population are provided) as a pool. default is to treat data as coming from individuals with no knowledge of which reads came from which individual
+- `-maxR INT` The maximum number of reads within a window to consider for a given individual or, if `-pool` is used, for the entire pool.
+If more reads are present, a random subsample is taken. default for individual based analyses: 40 reads per individual; for `-pool` analyses: 100 reads total.
+- `-r INT` The seed to use for random subsampling of reads when a window exceeds `-maxR`. default is 7